threefoldtech/TFGRID/wiki/networking/webgateway3.md

 ## primitive workload def

 - name.$webgatewayurl or full domain name to backend ip addr (ipv6 backend)
+- backend can be ipaddr:port over http or https
 - which webgateways to be used + which ip addr to be used (because proxy can have multiple ip addr)
 - max nr of GB per month (protection for user,so user can make sure not to go over certain limit, once limit reached no more traffic accepted)